Deborah Mumford, MPA, Ed.D. - Owner/Director

 Ed joined "The Nature of Things" in June 2006 as our Animal Curator, and he has never looked back.
-He has the very time-consuming and important job of taking care of the more than 160 animals that are from a variety of animal kingdoms!
-He spends hours every day arranging diets, animal enclosures and developing habitats so that the animals are clean, happy, and healthy.
-In addition to The Nature of Things, Ed spends his early mornings loading and unloading trucks for UPS, and enjoys raising his family with his wife Rosina in Putnam Valley, New York.
+He continues to provide excellent care of the more than 160 animals that are from a variety of animal kingdoms!
+He spends his hours each day arranging diets, animal enclosures and developing habitats so that the animals are clean, happy, and healthy.
+In addition to The Nature of Things, Ed spends his early mornings loading and unloading trucks for UPS, training and working with border collies in controlling native geese populations, raising his family with his wife Rosina in Putnam Valley, New York.

 Monika joined "The Nature of Things" in March of 2015.
-Monika grew up on what was once the Hall Estate and currently the home of the Greenburgh Nature Center in Hartsdale, New York.
+Monika grew up on what was once the Hall Estate and currently the home of the Greenburgh Nature Center in Scarsdale, New York.
 Monika has worked for more than 27 years in accounting and revenue integrity at KLM and Lufthansa airlines.
 But in addition to her many years in the airline industry, she worked at the American Museum of Natural History's herpetology department, and spent many years volunteering at GNC working as a receptionist, scheduler, and museum educator.
-She also served on GNC's Board of Directors for the past 5 years.
+She also served on GNC's Board of Directors from 2009 to 2014.
 She and her husband, Carl, and their son live in Hastings-on-Hudson, and continue to be involved on local, state, and federal environmental causes.
 Monika brings a wealth of animal and nature education experience to us, an ability to manage our administrative needs here at the office, and a desire to see The Nature of Things meet the challenges it faces each day in surviving as small business in the current economy.

 Lee began her work with The Nature of Things in 2006, and has been an integral part of our teaching staff.
 She is an avid animal lover, and is responsible for assigning the appropriate animals for each program that is taught, an important task.
 Before her work here, Lee worked as a Recreation Specialist and Supervisor at Blythedale Children's Hospital for 8 years.
 In her spare time, she also substitutes in the Brewster School District, and enjoys her adult children as they pursue they careers.